HuddleEng/Muppeteer/README.md

 - `disableSandbox (--s)`: Used to disable the sandbox checks if not using [SUID sandbox](https://chromium.googlesource.com/chromium/src/+/master/docs/linux_suid_sandbox_development.md) (not applicable with `useDocker`)
 - `executablePath (--e)`: The option to set the version of Chrome to use duning the tests.
 By default, it uses the bundled version (not applicable with `useDocker`)

+## Puppeteer Extensions
+You can access the [Puppeteer Extensions API](https://github.com/HuddleEng/puppeteer-extensions/blob/master/README.md) with `page.extensions` in your tests.
 ## Example test case

 ```javascript